 Taïga has trouble keeping her balance, laughing so hard at herself and Teddy she almost falls off her bike.
 This is going to be so much fun!

 ‘Mum did!
 She’s good, huh!’
-Teddy growls and claws at the air.
+Teddy growls and claws at the air, trying his best to look terrifying.

-Derek grimaces at them, making his painted skull face seem terrifying.
+Derek just grimaces at them, making his painted face seem hideous.

 Felicity focuses on him for a brief moment, ‘And you – I wouldn’t have recognized you, wasn’t it for your eyes!
 But I think you should have worn a pirate hat, though.’
 She squints at the shock of black hair escaping from his bandanna.
 ‘Is all that hair real?’
 She reaches out but Derek dodges her hand.